napframework/nap/docs/doxygen/markdown/06_project_management.md

 # Custom CMake {#custom_cmake}

 For the NAP beta release we've focused on providing a streamlined environment for people to start making projects and modules against the framework along with of course some testing out of the demos.
-However we've also provided some extensibility in the [CMake](https://cmake.org/) system for people who would like to take things a little further.
+However we've also provided some extensibility in the <a href="https://cmake.org/" target="_blank">CMake</a> system for people who would like to take things a little further.

 CMake itself is vast and complex system and far beyond the scope of this document but we look forward to hearing from you and getting feedback on limitations reached with the current hooks we've provided for custom CMake logic.